horstpkg/server/README.md

-# npm-server
+# horstpkg server

-WIP PoC npm install on the server, then shipping tarballs to the client.
+> Horst: Run npm install on the server, then ship tarballs to the client.

+WIP